ledisdb/ledisdb/README.md

     LedisDB use the modified LevelDB for better performance, see [here](https://github.com/siddontang/ledisdb/wiki/leveldb-source-modification).

+    You can use other LevelDB (like Hyper LevelDB, Basho LevelDB) instead easily, the only thing you may pay attention to is that the header files must be in `include/leveldb` folder not `include/hyperleveldb` or other.

 + Set `LEVELDB_DIR` and `SNAPPY_DIR` to the actual install path in dev.sh.
 + `make clean && make`